sandoche/Jekyll-webpack-boilerplate/README.md

 To build the website run the following line

 ```
-yarn build
+npm run build

 # or if you want the critical css
-yarn build:optim
+npm run build:optim
 ```
 The built website will be in `_site` folder.

 You can also run a local server to test it with this command
 ```
-yarn serve:dist
+npm run serve:dist
 ```

 ### PWA
 If you want to build a PWA (including the manifest.json and the service worker) run the following.
 Please ensure to have configured this file `config/webpack.pwa.js`
 The built website will be in `_site` folder.
 ```
-yarn build:pwa
+npm run build:pwa

 # or if you want the critical css
-yarn build:pwa:optim
+npm run build:pwa:optim
 ```

 ### Clean assets & \_site folders
 This will remove the generated folders
 ```
-yarn clean:project
+npm run clean:project
 ```

 ## Known issues
 * Jekyll watch doesn't reload / rebuild when a translation file is updated inside `_i18n` folder, I recommand to remove `jekyll-multiple-languages-plugin` if you don't want a multi language website and if you want to watch / rebuild faster.
-Otherwise close and start  `yarn start` to rebuild and see your changes from `_i18n`
+Otherwise close and start  `npm run start` to rebuild and see your changes from `_i18n`
-* Build in netlify, yarn is not working, here is the workaround, replace `yarn build` by `npm run-script build` and remove `yarn.lock`
 * The critical CSS Path may show some weird behavior when the page is loading that is why there are separated npm scripts
 * Jekyll webpack boilerpalte does't work on windows for now